AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   We will now construct a tree of formulas $phi_n$ indexed by $n in 2^(< omega)$, we start with $phi_nothing = (x = x)$ and continue by noticing that $RM(phi_nothing) > beta + 1$ implies that we can find two formulas $phi_0$and $phi_1$ with $RM(phi_0),RM(phi_1) > beta$ and hence we also have $RM(phi_0) = RM(phi_1) = infinity$.
 We then continue this and keep splitting formulas $phi_n$ to get a tree of non empty formulas.

-  Morally the construct of this tree is using the fact that Morally rank 'stabilizes' in a very similar way as Scott rank.
+  Morally the construct of this tree is using the fact that Moraly rank 'stabilizes' in a very similar way as Scott rank.

   There are then at least $2^(aleph_0)$ leaves in this tree which correspond to at least $2^(aleph_0)$ types over the set of parameters of all $phi_n$ which is a countable set.